haozhenWu/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: All models are wrong, some happened to be useful.
+subtitle: All models are wrong, but some are useful.
 ---

 My name is Haozhen Wu.
 Student from University of Wisconsin-Madison.

 Major :
-- Statistics
+* Statistics
-- Mathematics
+* Mathematics
-- Computer Science
+* Computer Science

 Area of Interest :
-- Data Science
+* Data Science
-- Machine Learning
+* Machine Learning
-- Big Data
+* Big Data
-- Magic
+* Magic